anp-scp/django-to-rest/docs/community/contributing_to_django_to_rest.md

 6. Check the status using the command: `git status`
 7. Commit your changes using the command: `git commit -m "commit message"`
 8. Push your changes to the remote branch on GitHub by using the following command: `git push -u origin branch_name`
-9. Open a pull request directed to our main branch
+9. Open a pull request directed to our `master` branch

 For tutorials on pull request check below links: